 2. Mega Slider

 Mega Slider is a premium Drupal slideshow module, ie, it is not free.
 Although I was reluctant to purchase a Drupal module, I found this module worths any penny.
 With this slider, you can define any elements to pop in and pop out with over 20+ effects.
 The admin panel is so easy to use that you can make slides by just seleting, dragging and dropping.
+I apply this module on our lastest Drupal theme Velocity and the result is incredible.

 Purchase: Mega Slider